incodehq/incode-platform/README.md

 <img src="https://raw.github.com/isisaddons/isis-module-poly/master/images/case-content-uml.png" width="600">

-Note how `Case` actually has _two_ polymorphic associations: a 1:n to its contents, and a 1:1 to its primary content.
+Note how `Case` actually has _two_ polymorphic associations: a 1:n to its "contents", and a 1:1 to its "primary content".

 This is realized using the following entities: